SDS Exam Proctoring Policies

 Exam Rescheduling Requests

-Students who would like to request a different exam date or time should contact both their instructor and SDS to discuss what options may be available.
+Students who would like to request a different exam date or time should contact both their instructor and SDS to discuss whether or what options may be available.
 In some cases, a rescheduled exam date or time may not be approved by the instructor due to test security or in cases where it would constitute a fundamental alteration to the core requirements of the class.

 For questions or to discuss SDS’s upcoming availability, please contact proctor@uchicago.edu or 773-702-6000.